-656.036 [Amended by 1957 c.441 2; 1959 c.448 6; repealed by 1965 c.285 95]
+656.036 [Amended by 1957 c.441 §2; 1959 c.448 §6; repealed by 1965 c.285 §95]

 656.037 Exemption from coverage for persons engaged in certain real estate activities.
 A person contracting to pay remuneration for professional real estate activity as defined in ORS chapter 696 to a qualified real estate broker or qualified principal real estate broker, as defined in ORS 316.209, is not an employer of that qualified broker under the Workers' Compensation Law.
-A qualified real estate broker or qualified principal real estate broker is not entibenefits under ${\mathrm{the}}$ Workers' tled to Compensation Law unless such individual has obtained coverage for such benefits pursuant to ORS 656.128.
+A qualified real estate broker or qualified principal real estate broker is not entitled to benefits under the Workers' Compensation Law unless such individual has obtained coverage for such benefits pursuant to ORS 656.128.
 [1983 c.597 §5; 2001 c.300 §71]

-656.039 Election of coverage for workers not subject to law; procedure; cancellation; election of coverage for home health care workers employed by clients of Department of Human Services.
+656.039 Election of coverage for workers not subject to law; procedure; cancellation; election of coverage for home health care workers.
 (1) An employer of one or more persons defined as nonsubject workers or not defined as subject workers may elect to make them subject workers.
 If the employer is or becomes a carrier-insured employer, the election shall be made by filing written notice thereof with the insurer with a copy to the Director of the Department of Consumer and Business Services.
 The effective date of coverage is governed by ORS 656.419 (3).
 If the employer is or becomes a self-insured employer, the election shall be made by filing written notice thereof with the director, the effective date of coverage to be the date specified in the notice.